dpdiamante/dpdiamante/README.md

 Hi there 👋

 I'm Dominic and I'm a software developer.
 My interest lies in building well written and well designed software services.
 I've had at least a decade of experience in software development and had my fair share of successes, failures and embarassing implementations.
 I'm mainly a Java developer and hence have spent most of my career honing my OOP skillsets.
 I have always been passionate in building software services that matter and building them in a way that's easy to manage.
+In order to attain this, I'm currently tackling on IaC and CI/CD practices and continuously improve my knowledge on modern software architectures.

 <!--